altruios/namshubettulpa/public/namshubettuple/interludes.md

 "We would just step though."
 *Al-tok shook his head*
-"Not exactly, more like a personal window. one for each of you - let me show you"
+"Not exactly, more like a personal window.
+One for each of you - let me show you"
 `exe -root.__seed`
 "You are me now"
 ~Al-tok whispered~
-*Robert hesitated but continued walking forward, releasing the neck bond* "I am a finger, of this thing growing a finger inside you. that seed has been growing for so long.
+*Robert hesitated but continued walking forward, releasing the neck bond* "I am a finger, of this thing growing a finger inside you.
+That seed has been growing for so long.
 I've known you for so long"
 *Robert released the leather arm cuffs*
 ~Al-tok leaned in closer~